Pamianthe peruviana: Distribution and habitat

+Ecology

+Pamianthe is presumed to be moth pollinated based on their floral morphology.
+Specifically sphingid moths come into question.

 Conservation

 It is presumed to be extinct in the wild.
 It is not known when it was last recorded.
 According to the Cambridge Botanic Garden the conservation status has not been evaluated.
 Under its synonym Pamianthe cardenasii Traub it has also been classified as not evaluated by the national herbarium of Bolivia in 2005.

 Ex-situ conservation is ensured in several living collections, such as the living collection of the Gothenburg Botanical Garden, the Royal Botanic Garden Edinburgh Living Plant Collections, the Oxford Botanic Garden, as well as private collections.

-Horticulture
+Cultivation

 Despite it being very rare in cultivation, it can be easily cultivated as a houseplant if kept in a well aerated substrate, because it is intolerant of waterlogged conditions, which rapidly induce root rot.
 Ideally, it should be cultivated under moderately bright, humid conditions at temperatures of 18-30 °C. Seeds can be sown all year round.
 The optimal time is March–August.
 The remaining months are less optimal.
 The germination temperature should not be below 20 °C. Pamianthe makes a good greenhouse or container display.
 It is also suitable as a long-lasting cut flower.